mgreiler/se-unlocked-website/src/posts/intern-ceo-agile-testing.md

 </div>
 <div class="col-8 guest-about">
 <b>About Alex Schladebeck</b><br/>
-Alex Schladebeck, a testing expert and powerful voice in the tech community, shared how she transitioned from intern to CEO of a dev shop.
+Alex Schladebeck, is a testing expert and powerful voice in the tech community.
 Alex is the CEO of Bredex, a dev shop that offers tailor-made IT solutions but also specializes in quality assurance and testing.
 A decade ago, Alex graduated in linguistic and came into tech by accident.
-So, I obviously have to ask her about her career transition, and testing.
 </div>
 </div>